707-Moira/aiqm2/README.md

 # aiqm2
-This repository contains calculation scripts and results for:
+This repository contains analysis scripts and results for:

 AIQM2: Better Reaction Simulations with the 2nd Generation of General-Purpose AI-enhanced Quantum Mechanical Methods